jdblischak/faviconPlease/.github/CONTRIBUTING.md

 1. Check package with R-hub

-    i.
-Validate email (once per machine)
+    1) Validate email (once per machine)

         ```
         rhub::validate_email()
         ```

-    i.
-Check on with R-release on Solaris
+    1) Check on with R-release on Solaris

         ```
         rhub::check_for_cran(platform = "solaris-x86-patched")
         ```

-    i.
-Check on with R-devel on Windows
+    1) Check on with R-devel on Windows

         ```
         rhub::check_for_cran(platform = "windows-x86_64-devel")